AzureAlex/Terraform/README.md

 # Terraform
-Terraform examples for training and learning and later for use.
+Terraform examples for me.
+Purpose: training and learning and later for use.